 We want to emphasize that our international students and scholars are both wanted and needed here at the University of Illinois, and we will continue strive to create a campus where faculty, staff and students from all areas of the word feel welcome.

-This message summarizes frequently asked questions International Student and Scholar Services has received regarding the immigration actions reported in the news.
+Below are frequently asked questions regarding the immigration, visas, terminations, and resources.
 Immigration issues are nuanced, complicated, and specific to each individual case.
-ISSS is sharing this information to keep our community informed.
+We are sharing this information to keep our community informed.

 Frequently Asked Questions